celo-org/docs/docs/network/node/run-baklava.md

 INFO [07-16|14:04:56.944] Imported new chain segment               blocks=472  txs=0   mgas=0.000  elapsed=8.003s mgasps=0.000 number=1927 hash=4f1010…1414c1 age=4h52m31s cache=2.34mB
 ```

-You will have fully synced with the network once you have pulled the latest block number, which you can lookup by visiting at the [Baklava Network Stats](https://baklava-celostats.celo-testnet.org/) or [Baklava Block Explorer]](https://baklava-blockscout.celo-testnet.org/) pages.
+You will have fully synced with the network once you have pulled the latest block number, which you can look up by visiting at the [Baklava Network Stats](https://baklava-celostats.celo-testnet.org/) or [Baklava Block Explorer](https://baklava-blockscout.celo-testnet.org/) pages.

 :::danger

 **Security**: The command line above includes the parameter `--http.addr 0.0.0.0` which makes the Celo Blockchain software listen for incoming RPC requests on all network adaptors.
 Exercise extreme caution in doing this when running outside Docker, as it means that any unlocked accounts and their funds may be accessed from other machines on the Internet.
-In the context of running a Docker container on your local machine, this together with the `docker -p` flags allows you to make RPC calls from outside the container, i.e from your local host, but not from outside your machine.
+In the context of running a Docker container on your local machine, this together with the `docker -p` flags allows you to make RPC calls from outside the container, i.e., from your local host, but not from outside your machine.
 Read more about [Docker Networking](https://docs.docker.com/network/network-tutorial-standalone/#use-user-defined-bridge-networks) here.

 :::